 Quantum Gates

 AbstractGateSymbol is an abstract type, which means that it cannot be instantiated.
-Instead, each concrete type of GateSymbols is a struct which is a subtype of AbstractGateSymbol.
+Each concrete type of GateSymbols is a struct which is a subtype of AbstractGateSymbol.
 Each descendant of AbstractGateSymbol must implement at least the following methods:

 Examples

-A struct must be defined for each new GateSymbol type, such as the following X_45 GateSymbol which applies a $45°$ rotation about the $X$ axis:
+A struct must be defined for each new GateSymbol type.
+The following X_45 GateSymbol applies a $45°$ rotation about the $X$ axis:

 julia> struct X45 <: AbstractGateSymbol